CUPE Ontario and disinvestment from Israel: Support

-Criticism and Allegations of Anti-Semitism
+Criticism

 The resolution was immediately criticized by the Leo Rudner of the Canadian Jewish Congress, who stated "I think it's ironic individuals who speak about freedom of speech jump to the opportunity to take that freedom away from other individuals."
 Emanuel Adler, chairman of Israeli Studies at the University of Toronto, also criticized the resolution, stating that "the conflict and the violence should not be brought inside the university."
 Jonathan Kay, a columnist for the National Post, sharply criticized the resolution, stating that "Mr. Ryan and his fellow CUPE leaders care about demonizing only one country: the Jewish state."

-Frank Dimant, Vice-President of Bnai Brith Canada criticized the resolution, stating that "This blatant and openly discriminatory resolution by CUPE-Ontario against Israeli nationals is in contravention of Canadian Human Rights Law.
+Frank Dimant, vice-president of Bnai Brith Canada criticized the resolution, stating that "This blatant and openly discriminatory resolution by CUPE-Ontario against Israeli nationals is in contravention of Canadian Human Rights Law.
 Public unions should not be used as breeding grounds for negatively singling out one group of people and denying them their basic rights and freedoms."

 Paul Davenport, President of the University of Western Ontario (UWO), subsequently stated that UWO will not participate in any boycott of Israeli academics.
 Davenport stated that "I'm very dismayed at the suggestion by CUPE that universities should boycott faculty from Israel.
 "We believe in academic freedom ... it is simply very unwise to try to eliminate interactions between academics."

 Oren Gross, former professor at Tel Aviv University and current professor at University of Minnesota Law School, sharply criticized CUPE, asking why CUPE did not propose boycotts against "American and British academics who did not condemn their governments' war in Iraq, Russian academics who had been silent during their country's assaults on Chechnya and Georgia, Chinese academics who did not protest against their government's actions in Tibet, and ...
 Palestinian academics who remained silent in the face of a continuous campaign of terrorism orchestrated by Hamas from Gaza."

 Costanza Musu, an associate professor at the University of Ottawa, called the boycott "wrong and maladroit in every possible way" and stated that "It is a very sad moment when someone in academia starts considering the boycott of colleagues as a valid an honourable instrument of political struggle."

 On 14 January 2009, the University of Ottawa Centre for International Policy Studies (CIPS), directed by Professor Roland Paris, published the following 'Statement on Freedom of Speech': "Freedom of speech is a core value of Canadian society, especially within its universities where the expression and debate of different positions is crucial to learning.
 As an academic centre that promotes research and dialogue on international policy, CIPS opposes the Canadian Union of Public Employees' contemplated ban on Israeli academics from speaking, teaching or research work at Ontario universities.
 CIPS will not participate in such a boycott or any other attempt to silence academics, including those expressing controversial or unpopular opinions.
 CIPS will continue to invite academics of any nationality to participate in scholarly activities and public speaking events in Ottawa."